 Many referral networks allow agents to submit referrals in addition to receiving them.
 By actively generating and submitting more referral business, agents can counter local lack of inventory.
 Ways to generate referrals include:

-Expanding your sphere of influence to include friends, colleagues and family members.
+Expand your sphere of influence to include friends, colleagues and family members.
 You need to let everyone they know they can support their real estate needs – no matter where they’re located.